kabelj/AA6XA-Logger/README.md

 contains settings you should only have to set once, or very infrequently.
 Open this and edit with your information.

+It is very important you set your callsign, at the very least.
+Otherwise, I'll get credit for your activation :D

 On opening the logger, it will prompt you to select a log file.
 This is either a new or existing one.
 Enter in the log data, clicking <enter> or "Save QSO" after each one.
 Selecting Export>"SOTA CSV" or Export>"WWFF ADIF"